 A concussion is a brain injury of such severity that it alters the way the brain functions for a short period of time.
 When jarred or shaken, the soft tissue of the brain can move around inside of the skull and knock into the hard bone.
 Bruising, torn blood vessels, and nerve damage can result.

-A concussion is often caused by a blow to the head, face or neck.
+A concussion is often caused by a blow to the head, face, neck, or elsewhere in the body where the force can be transmitted to the head (i.e., hitting your shoulder).
 It can also be caused by vigorous shaking.
-A person might suffer a concussion due to a fall, due to injuries resulting from a car accident, or due to any number of types of impact injuries, like a hard tackle in football or a high-hit or body-check in hockey.
+A person might suffer a concussion due to a fall, due to injuries resulting from a car accident, or due to any number of types of impact injuries, like a hard tackle in football, or a high-hit or body-check in hockey.